This page of the melanoma section is about research into the causes, prevention and treatments of melanoma skin cancer. There is information about

 Our trials and research section has information about what trials are including information about the 4 phases of clinical trials.
-If you are interested in taking part in a clinical trial, visit our searchable database of clinical trials.
-Then select 'melanoma' from the dropdown menu and click 'find'.
+If you are interested in taking part in a clinical trial for melanoma, visit our searchable database of clinical trials.
 If there is a trial you are interested in, print it off and take it to your own specialist.
 If the trial is suitable for you, your doctor will need to make the referral to the research team.
 The database also has information about closed trials and trial results.

 All the new approaches covered here are the subject of ongoing research.
 Until studies are completed and new effective treatments are found, these treatments cannot be used as standard therapy for melanoma.

 Here is a video on experiences of taking part in a clinical trial:

 Most melanomas are preventable.
 If we can find a way to successfully teach people to protect their skin properly when they go out in the sun we could prevent most skin cancers.
 Research into this area includes

 - National skin cancer prevention campaigns

 - Using scanners to detect melanoma

 - Preventing melanoma coming back after treatment